tabarra/txAdmin/docs/dev_notes.md

 - [ ] fix(nui/PlayerModel): require OneSync for bring and goto (PR #851)
 - [ ] fix issue where the forced password change on save reloads the page instead of moving to the identifiers tab
 - [ ] Remove old live console menu links
+- [ ] Add clear copyright/license notice at the bottom of the server sidebar?

 - [ ] onesync should be legacy by default
 - [ ] check all discord invites (use utm params maybe?)